 A video with all the dedicated rainforest guardians who planted 2,000 trees at the recent Rainforest Rescue Community Tree Planting Day.
 The Nightwings site is reforesting sugar cane land to reconnect upland National Park and Wet Tropics World Heritage Area down to the Daintree in Australia.

-Hot off the press!
-New video for the Great Forest National Park that I filmed with Wilderness Society Community Organisers.
+Video created for the Great Forest National Park campaign that I filmed with Wilderness Society Community Organisers and volunteers..

 The time is now to create the Great Forest National Park to protect the forests and critically endangered wildlife.
 These forests supply water for over 4 million people in Melbourne, Australia and are being destroyed at an alarming rate mostly just for making cheap office paper.